zakwarren/nightsawayforms/docs/userGuide.md

 much of each.

-nightsawayforms comes with a default equipment JSON file, which it deploys on startup if the file doesn't already exist.
+nightsawayforms comes with a default equipment JSON file, which it deploys on start-up if the file doesn't already exist.
 This can be edited with your own categories and equipment.
 Details on this, and can be found under the advanced usage section.

-###Health and emergency contact form
+### Health and emergency contact form
 The health and emergency contact form is only generated if you say "y" when nightsawayforms asks if you require one.
 Otherwise it assumes you have an alternative method.
 Many Scout Groups we've met seem to use